-PREMATURE is a fine art photography project where the aesthetic power of the artist's original paintings is enhanced through the mean of photography.
+PREMATURE is the fine art photography project that includes all the AKP artworks, pushing the boundaries of the creative possibility of klecksography, where the aesthetic power of the artist's original paintings is enhanced through the mean of photography.

 In this way, every viewer who looks at the same picture creates his own private work of art, making each artwork individually unique.

 The observation of the artworks becomes a process that establishes an ideal relationship between the artist and the viewers where the latter lose themselves in the work of art to decipher it.

 This is a way to establish a connection among people to find new creative solutions together.

 PREMATURE has the aim to broaden people's point of view, where the observers exchange their thoughts about what they see into the artworks for embracing multiple perspectives at the same time, putting themselves in the other's shoes and so, feeling more close as human beings through empathy.